 Step 4: Create an editorial calendar.

 As you begin writing, you’ll also need to figure out how you’ll create and publish all your content.
 What types of content will you be publishing?
 What is your content pipeline like?
 Is there a substantial editing and approval process that each piece of content goes through?
-How often will you publish?
+How often will you post?

-You can build your editorial calendar on a platform like Trello that allows multiple people to brainstorm, collaborate, and provide feedback on assignments in real time and in one place.
+You can build your editorial calendar on a platform like Trello that allows multiple people to brainstorm, collaborate, and provide feedback on assignments in real-time and in one place.

 Step 5: Create high-quality content.

 Creating high-quality content is essential to running a successful blog.
 Without great content, even the most well-designed blogs will fail to attract and engage visitors.

 This idea might be a no-brainer, but the steps for creating valuable content are far from simple.
 From keywords to images to headings to grammar and spelling, many factors go into content creation.

 After you’ve created your buyer personas and decided which topics to cover, the next step is to perform keyword research to see if those topics appeal to a larger audience.
 Keyword research will show you the search volume of a specific keyword phrase so you can decide whether it’s worth your time and effort to write WordPress content about it.